cloudblog004/fantasticfoodies/content/en/posts/532-easiest-way-to-make-homemade-steamed-potatoes-and-amp-chicken.md

 <!--inarticleads2-->

-##### Instructions to make Steamed Potatoes &amp; Chicken:
+##### Instructions to make Steamed Potatoes & Chicken:

-1. Peel the potato, wash it with water &amp; cut it into medium pieces (thickness= 1,5cm)
+1. Peel the potato, wash it with water & cut it into medium pieces (thickness= 1,5cm)
-1. Fill the lower part of the steamer with water (1/4), put the the potato in the upper part of the steamer add herbs &amp; salt
+1. Fill the lower part of the steamer with water (1/4), put the the potato in the upper part of the steamer add herbs & salt
 1. Let it steam on medium heat for about 40 mins
 1. Spread the butter+ dijon mustard +hot pepper+ salt on both sides of the chicken breast
 1. Heat the vegetable oil in a pan, put the marinated chiken.
 When it starts to dry add some water (1 to 2 TBS) to keep the chicken from burning flip it to cook the other side when it gets brown (add water as needed
-1. When it dries (both sides of the chicken are coocked) add some water with half a TSP of butter &amp; vring to 1 boil.. spill the sauce over the steamed potatoes.
+1. When it dries (both sides of the chicken are coocked) add some water with half a TSP of butter & vring to 1 boil.. spill the sauce over the steamed potatoes.
 Enjoy.
 1. Ready to serve and ENJOY!

-So that is going to wrap this up for this exceptional food steamed potatoes &amp; chicken recipe.
+So that is going to wrap this up for this exceptional food steamed potatoes & chicken recipe.
 Thank you very much for reading.
 I am confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!